Welcome to the

 Fascinating tales, awe-inspiring architecture and intriguing, rare artefacts…explore this stunning timber framed building.

-Open to all, meet friends, family and colleagues for delicious, inventive food and drink in our medieval guildhall.
+Merchants’ Coffee House: Open to all, meet friends, family and colleagues for delicious food and drink in our medieval guildhall.

-Bringing people together for over six centuries…an exclusive and memorable place to meet and celebrate in a stunning and prestigious (Grade 1 listed) Medieval setting.
+Bringing people together for over six centuries…an exclusive and memorable place to meet and celebrate in a stunning and prestigious medieval setting.

 The Company of Merchant Adventurers of the City of York – celebrating over 650 years of enterprise.